jpotter80/jpotter.xyz/README.md

 ## Development

-To start the local preview server:
+To start the local preview server using preferred text editor:

 ```bash
 npm run dev